MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab02_Model_Driven_App.md

 **Objective:** In this exercise, you will create the model-driven app, customize the sitemap, and test the app.

-**Note:** You will see several fields not addressed as you build out your application, particularly on the sitemap steps.
+**Note:** You will see several Columns not addressed as you build out your application, particularly on the sitemap steps.
 We have taken some short cuts in the interest of time for doing the labs.
 In a real project you would give these items logical names.

 ## Task #1: Create Application